 Yoga classes are held each Wednesday morning in the Community Room, with chair class (practice while seated) meeting at 10:00 and mat class (using traditional yoga mats) meeting at 11:00.
 The classes are open to all Windridge residents and require no prior yoga experience.
 The classes are taught by Elle Hugar Laker, a yoga practitioner and teacher for many years.
 For more information, call Elle (317-999-3858).
 (As of January 2022, in-person classes are on hiatus due to the pandemic, but Elle offers an online class of chair yoga each week.)

 AREA SHOPPING AND RESTAURANTS

-Within a 5-10 minute drive, there are several more restaurants – a full menu restaurant and grill, a brewery-restaurant and bar, a popular Mexican restaurant and lots more.
+Within a 5-10 minute drive, there are several more restaurants – a full menu restaurant and grill, a brewery-restaurant and bar, a popular Mexican restaurant, and lots more.
 The popular dining area in nearby Broad Ripple (62nd Street and College) offers plenty of additional options, from Thai to pizza to brew pubs and many more.

-In addition, the 82nd Street/86nd Street corridor, Keystone at the Crossing, Irvington, Broad Ripple, State Fair Grounds, Fountain Square, Mass Avenue, Fort Harrison and Downtown Indianapolis (10-18 minute drive) offer scores of restaurants, night life, dinning establishments, comedy clubs, theaters, museums, parks, sporting venues and much more.
+In addition, the 82nd Street/86nd Street corridor, Keystone at the Crossing, Irvington, Broad Ripple, State Fair Grounds, Fountain Square, Mass Avenue, Fort Harrison and Downtown Indianapolis (10-18 minute drive) offer scores of restaurants, night life, dining establishments, comedy clubs, theaters, museums, parks, sporting venues and much more.